-The Notes were originally due and payable on March 13, 2016 (the "Stated Maturity Date") and could not be prepaid.
+The Notes were originally due and payable on March 13, 2016 (the "Stated Maturity Date") and they were not prepayable or redeemable by the Company prior to the stated maturity date.
 The Notes bore interest on the unpaid principal balance at a rate equal to eight percent (8.0%) (computed on the basis of the actual number of days elapsed in a 360-day year) per annum until either (a) converted into shares of the Company's common stock, \$0.001 par value per share ("Common Stock") or (b) the outstanding principal and accrued interest on the Notes is paid in full by the Company.
 Interest on the Notes became due and payable upon their conversion or the Stated Maturity Date and could become due and payable upon the occurrence of an event of default under the Notes.
 The Notes contained customary events of default, which include, among other things, (i) the Company's failure to pay other indebtedness of \$100,000 or more within the specified cure period for such breach; (iii) the acceleration of the stated maturity of such indebtedness; (iii) the insolvency of the Company; and (iv) the receipt of final, non-appealable judgments in the aggregate amount of \$100,000 or more.